thirdreality/nightlight_mt/README.md

 ### Burn BL706

 1. prepare a USB cable with one female end and one male end
-2. connect the lamp with a female USB port
+2. connect the Night Light with a female USB port
-3. press and hold the key on the 706 lamp
+3. press and hold the key on the Night Light’s pinhole
 4. connect the male USB port to the USB interface of the computer
-5. then release the key to enter the burning mode
+5. then release the Night Light’s key to enter the burning mode
 6. run BLDevCube.exe ( at burning tool directory ) on Windows OS
-7. Set parameters as shown in the following screenshot
+7. Set parameters as shown in the following screenshot (get partition table and firmware from the build, dts from the burning tool)
 8. click Create & Download button
 9. wait until the progress bar is 100%, which means the burning is completed